jac459/metadriver/README.md

 As of today, the majority of devices created are based on AV Receiver type of device as it is the most versatile.
 This device doesn't appear by default in the remote interface and you need to go to the recipe part in the app in order to make it visible.
 Also, you will probably need to add your own shortcuts in order to compose the interface you like the way you want.
 When running the device through the remote it will bring you to the shortcut slide.
 You can generally remove other slides as not useful.

+Some devices store data.
+For example, if you have a device needing a registration code, the meta will save the code in -datastore.json file in order to avoid you to have it to type again.
+If somehow the installation of your device doesn't work and the device doesn't behave the way you want, you may prefere to dete the -datastore file and restart the meta in order to have a fresh install of your driver.

 TODO: add how-to for the different devices created

 ## Maker Corner